 3. Pride – It’s ok to be confident in yourself, but don’t let that confidence make you be obnoxious or prideful.
 Being prideful will lead to silly mistakes and potential embarrassment.

-5. Cautiousness – If you’re too hesitant, you miss out on key opportunities and leave room for the other athletes to close the gap.
+5. Cautiousness – If you’re too hesitant, you miss out on key opportunities and leave room for the other team to swing momentum.
+Any sort of progress in the game of lacrosse comes with a certain amount of risk.
 Be a little risky.

 6. Perfectionism – Be careful when setting goals because you don’t want to force high expectations on yourself.
-It’s ok to make mistakes and to continually work on being a better athlete.
-Former Olympic medalist Tonie Campbell said, “if you’re not ready to fall, you’re not ready to hurdle.”
-Mistakes are going to happen, they should be viewed as a source of motivation and a means of learning.
+It’s ok to make mistakes and to continually work on being a better lacrosse player.
 Plus, once you’re a “perfect” athlete, it’ll become boring!

-7. Overseriousness – You should compete because you like it and you enjoy it.
+7. Over-seriousness – You should play lacrosse because you like it and you enjoy it.
 If you take it too seriously, you lose some of the enjoyment and add extra stress on yourself.
-At times like this, try to remember why you started doing track and field in the first place.
+At times like this, try to remember why you started playing lacrosse in the first place.